-Following his recovery from the seven-hour hair remodel, Dave the TV Star was ready to deliver the EVIL meaning, devised by the twins, to the world, and to start making LOTS of people pay for withholding the respect he had deserved, did deserve and would deserve.
-On his way out the door, Dave paused.
+Following his recovery from the seven-hour hair remodel, Don the TV Star was ready to deliver the EVIL meaning, devised by the twins, to the world, and to start making LOTS of people pay for withholding the respect he had deserved, did deserve and would deserve.
+On his way out the door, Don paused.
 He’d thought of one last question, and wondered, pointing at his head with the lollipop all customers got after getting their hair done at EVIL hair:

 “Soooo, what do I tell people if they ask what kind of EVIL hairdo this is?”

 “Oh, of course…” said paolo…”that’s our latest.
 It’s called der coifführer.”

 “Ahhh, I like it,” said Don.
 “Sounds good–and thanks for all your work, petrov, paolo–you guys aren’t as EVIL as they say you are!”